 - is capable of preparing scientific publications and disseminate research in acknowledged national and international publication channels

 - is able to disseminate knowledge and research results to a general audience

 - is capable of formulating research questions, plan and carry out, research and development projects at a high international level

 - is able to analyze complex scientific questions and challenge established knowledge and practices within his or her research field

 General competence - the candidate

-A doctoral degree from the BFE faculty qualifies for high positions in business life, management, business life, higher education and research
+A doctoral degree qualifies for high positions in business life, management, higher education and research

 Accomplishment of a 3-year Bachelor's degree (180 ECTS) and a 2-year Master's degree (120 ECTS) or a 5-year integrated Master's degree (300 ECTS), or equivalent educations in terms of volume and duration.
 For applicants with education from other countries than Norway, NOKUT’s GSU-list and land database will be used to evaluate if the education can be equalised to Norwegian higher education.